nikefn/nikefn.github.io/_posts/2024-22-12-personalproject_BirdHouse.markdown

 Experiencing this warmed my heart and gave me a sense of my connection to the natural world; to me, it emphasised the interplay between humans and nature, how we coexist and that we share the very same spaces around us.

-In this regard also see the articles posted by the [New York Times in 2023](https://www.nytimes.com/2023/07/13/science/magpies-birds-nests.html) *(paywall)* and by [The Audubon Society in the same year](https://www.audubon.org/news/apparently-magpies-and-crows-are-using-anti-bird-spikes-make-their-nests) about bird's nests built out of bird-countermeasures and materials thought up to deter birds (see picture below).
-Reading those articles reinforced my feeling of not only living alongside nature but coexisting together ‚with it and the beauty and joy it brings to me.
-Also, to me, it emphasises how collaborating with nature can be beneficial rather than obstructive.
+In this regard also see the incredible articles posted by the [New York Times in 2023](https://www.nytimes.com/2023/07/13/science/magpies-birds-nests.html) *(paywall)* and by [The Audubon Society in the same year](https://www.audubon.org/news/apparently-magpies-and-crows-are-using-anti-bird-spikes-make-their-nests) about bird's nests built out of bird-countermeasures and materials thought up to deter birds (see picture below).

+Those articles left me somewhat in awe: It really seems impossible to draw a neat line between ourselves and the natural world.
+We’re already interwoven, a division seems impossible, and even the sharpest technology or sheerest force cannot break this bond.
+Those nests made out of spikes could also be a metaphor of how sometimes choosing ways to work *with* nature instead of *against* it can be more sustainable in the long run.

 ![Eurasian Magpie nest constructed with anti-bird spikes, seen in a sugar maple tree in Antwerp, Belgium.
 Photo: Auke-Florian Hiemstra.](/assets/images/proj-personal/birdhouse/magpie-nest.webp)"Eurasian Magpie nest constructed with anti-bird spikes, seen in a sugar maple tree in Antwerp, Belgium."
 Photo: Auke-Florian Hiemstra, 2023.
 See link bottom of page.